Rest Your Body While Staying Active

 You can practice active recovery in different ways, such as simply going for a brisk walk, practicing gentle yoga or tai chi, and even doing light cardiovascular or resistance training.
 These activities, while still forms of exercise, are typically much less intense than regular exercise.
 Of course, these are all relative to what you do on an individual basis, but finding alternatives to still move in ways that are not overly fatiguing to your body remains extremely important.
 The important factor to consider when performing active recovery is to ensure it remains low intensity.

 Ultimately, you know your body best, and should plan training and recovery based on how you feel.
-If you are unsure how to program your workouts to include recovery days, consult one of our physiotherapists!
+If you are unsure how to structure your workouts to include recovery days, consult one of our physiotherapists!